Camora0/MojaveMoProblems/README.md

 The philosophy around MMP is to transform New Vegas into the definitive hardcore survival experience.
 Including overhauls touching on combat, resource management, self-preservation, and more, Mojave Mo' Problems is guaranteed to make you scared of The Wasteland again.

-The following goes over all steps of the installation process as of MMP PR.v1 (25/01/25)
+The following goes over all steps of the installation process as of MMP Public Release 0.7 (25/01/25)

 #### Addendum